 From massive multi-tiered torrents that send up giant sprays of mist to gentle trickles that look inviting enough to swim under, there’s a bit of everything right here in the US, if you know where to look.

-Check out these 7 absolutely stunning waterfalls from across the country are absolutely breath-taking.
+Check out these 8 absolutely stunning, breathtaking waterfalls from across the country.

 Not all of these are well-known “touristy” destinations, but they all make for spectacular views.

 1. Shoshone Falls (Twin Falls, Idaho)